-The output to management review were documented and included decisions and actions related to improvement needed to maintain the suitability, adequacy, and effectiveness of the quality management system and its processes.
+The output to management review were documented and included decisions and actions related to improvement needed to maintain the suitability, adequacy, and effectiveness of the QMS and its processes.
 This included improvement of product related to customer requirements, changes needed to respond to applicable new or revised regulatory requirements and resource needs.